JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

    on multiple lines. */
 ```

-Block comments in Kotlin can be nested.
+Block comments in Kotlin can be nested:

 ```kotlin
 /* The comment starts here